causingchaos/CRUD-server/README.md

 to add data to production.
 heroku run knex migrate:latest   migrate table heroku run knex seed:run   run seeds on table with sample data in stickers.js

+Added new User table, including knex migration, and knex seed.
+Also added new DB queries for users, and routes for users.
+Also added index route for root route of page which shows homepage (will seperate out into front end API later).